 - William R. Maples Center for Forensic Medicine: With extensive expertise in the forensic sciences, the William R. Maples Center’s comprehensive forensic services and innovative programs in medicolegal death investigation support its primary endeavors in education, research, service and outreach.
 This is a joint initiative of the University of Florida Colleges of Medicine, Veterinary Medicine and Liberal Arts and Sciences.

 - University of Florida Racing Laboratory: The Florida Racing Laboratory has provided drug testing services to the Florida Division of Pari-Mutuel Wagering for over sixty years and has been continuously accredited for animal drug testing and forensic toxicology under ISO 17025 since 2001.

-- ASPCA Veterinary Forensic Sciences Program: This program is made possible with financial support from the American Society for the Prevention of Cruelty to Animals (ASPCA).
-The program fosters the application of the forensic sciences to veterinary medicine through workshops, short courses, graduate research, case analysis, and distance education.
+- The Veterinary Forensic Sciences Program at the University of Florida fosters the application of the forensic sciences to veterinary medicine through workshops, short courses, graduate research, case analysis, and distance education.

 - Florida Emergency Mortuary Operations Response System (FEMORS): The goal of FEMORS is to assist and support the local District Medical Examiner’s Office, Florida Department of Law Enforcement and other responding agencies in the event of a mass fatality incident, as directed by the Florida Department of Health.